across the world

 Consequently, Artificial intelligence and Automation will drive the accountants to create suitable strategies for the betterment of the company entirely.

 It will help them analyze the AI data and make decisions accordingly.
-AI will transform the accounting arena with suitable advancements and not replace the accountants.
+AI will transform the accounting arena with suitable advancements and not replace accountants.

 2. Mark Condon, CEO and Founder of Shotkit